 Essentially, BentoBox acts as a token vault – users can deposit and lock supported tokens.
 With smart contract integration to a number of third-party dApps, the platform can algorithmically determine the best yield farming strategies with the least number of transactions and gas fees.
 In short, the advantage of Sushiswap's BentoBox is paying less gas fees to use DeFi earning protocols.
 Best of all, tokens locked in the smart contract will automatically accrue interest on top of interacting with other applications.

 Bisq is a decentralized exchange that specializes in Bitcoin trading on a peer-to-peer network.
-What makes Bisq a great platform is there is no requirement for KYC (know your customer) verification to get started.
+What makes Bisq a great option is that it's one of the best no KYC crypto exchanges.
 Users can execute Bitcoin traders on the platform without a third party to manage the funds.
 This means Bisq does not hold any Bitcoin assets.
 An escrow service is used to ensure scammers cannot operate while the app also ensures that data is not stored long-term on its servers.

 The DEX provides access to over 50 markets including fiat currencies and cryptocurrencies like BTC, Zecash, Ether and DAI.
 It has fairly competitive fee rates that range from 0.7% to 0.1% which is similar to the DEXs mentioned above.
 There are limitations with Bisq - the DEX is only available as a desktop application that has to be downloaded on a Windows, Linux or Mac operating system – there is also no mobile support.